Jaguar AJ-V8 engine

-The Jaguar AJ-8 is a compact DOHC V8 piston engine used in many Jaguar vehicles.
+The Jaguar AJ-V8 is a compact DOHC V8 piston engine used in many Jaguar vehicles.
 It was the fourth new engine type in the history of the company.
 It was an in house design with work beginning before Ford's purchase of the company.
 In 1997 it replaced both designs previously available on Jaguar cars: the straight-6 Jaguar AJ6 engine (or rather its AJ16 variant), and the Jaguar V12 engine.
 It remained the only engine type available on Jaguar until 1999 with the launch of the S-Type, when the Jaguar AJ-V6 engine was added to the list.
 The AJ-V8 is available in displacements ranging from 3.2L to 5.0L, and a supercharged version is also produced.
-Ford Motor Company also used this engine in other cars, including the Lincoln LS and the 2002-2005 Ford Thunderbird, as well as in several Land Rovers, and the Aston Martin V8 Vantage.
+Ford Motor Company also used this engine in other cars, including the Lincoln LS and the 2002–2005 Ford Thunderbird, as well as in several Land Rovers, and the Aston Martin V8 Vantage.

 The AJ-V8 was designed to use Nikasil-coated cylinders rather than the more-common iron cylinder liners.
 However, like the BMW M60, high-sulphur fuel reacted with the Nikasil coating and caused engine failures.
 Jaguar replaced affected engines, and has used conventional cast-iron linings ever since.

 The engine originally used a two-state Variable Valve Timing system to switch the intake cam timing by 30°.
 Newer variants use a more sophisticated system which can vary intake timing incrementally up to 48°.
 The Lincoln version was made in the United States.

 Other engine features include fracture-split forged powder metal connecting rods, a special one-piece cast camshaft, and reinforced plastic intake manifold.

 The AJ-V8 was on the Ward's 10 Best Engines list for 2000.

 Ford ceased production of the AJ-V8 engine in September 2020 when it closed the Bridgend Plant.
 However, in August 2020 JLR was able to take over production means for the AJ-V8.

 Manufacture

-The AJ8 engine is manufactured in an all-new, dedicated Jaguar facility located within the Ford Bridgend Engine Plant in Bridgend, South Wales.
+The AJ8 engine was manufactured in a dedicated Jaguar facility located within the Ford Bridgend Engine Plant in Bridgend, South Wales.
 The Jaguar "plant-within-a-plant" saved considerable investment costs by Jaguar.
-It is staffed by workers dedicated to Jaguar engine production and includes a linked flow-line of computer numerically controlled machines with automated loading and assembly.
-Component supply is on a "just-in-time" basis.
+It was staffed by workers dedicated to Jaguar engine production and included a linked flow-line of computer numerically controlled machines with automated loading and assembly.
+Component supply was on a "just-in-time" basis.

+Jaguar Land Rover has subsequently produced the AJ supercharged petrol V8 Jaguar Land Rover engines in a state-of-the-art Engine Manufacturing Centre in Wolverhampton.